Building RESTful APIs - A Practical Guide to API Design

 Understanding Idempotency

 You might notice the "Idempotent" column in the table above.
-An idempotent operation is one that can be applied multiple times without changing the result beyond the initial application.
+An idempotent operation can be applied multiple times without changing the result beyond the initial application.

 • GET is idempotent: Retrieving a user 10 times returns the same user.